 Robbie has featured as a guest/primary artist on over ten commercial recordings and albums, most notably Josie Duncan and Pablo Lafuente’s The Morning Tempest, The Paul McKenna Band’s Breathe, Tannara‘s Strands and Robbie’s own solo record Robbie Greig and Friends.

 He is also heavily in demand as a teacher, having taught at a variety of Feisean throughout Scotland as well as leading fiddle classes at summer schools Common Ground on the Hill (Maryland, US), Ceolas Uibhist, delivering individual workshops at Gate to Southwell Festival, Scots Music Group, Liniclate High School and supply-teaching for strings with Argyll and Bute Council.
 He was also invited to adjudicate the Col. Jock Fiddle Competition in Portree in 2014.

-More info on the bands I’ve played with, or depped for, can be found here:
+More information on the bands or acts Robbie has performed or deputised with in his career can be found here:

 He plays a 2012 Ralph Plumb (Hexham) Violin, uses Evah Pirazzi Gold strings and an Arcus S6 bow and Linnd shoulder rest.
 Repairs and maintenance by Neil McWilliam (Edinburgh) and The Glasgow Violin Shop.

 For live performances, he uses a Kenny Johnson Skyinbow pickup, an Orchid DI box, a DPA 4099v microphone, an Orchid Microphone Mute and Shure 535 in-ear monitors.